Erneuerbare Energien aus Wasserkraft | © DB AG / Faruk Hosseini

 Share of renewable power in the traction current mix

-Fully green stationary facilities: We will utilize 100% renewable power in all of our depots, office buildings and stations in Germany by 2025.
-Thirty-three of our stations, including the 15 largest stations such as Berlin, Munich and Cologne, have been using 100% renewable power since 2019.
+Stationary facilities: We will utilize 100 percent renewable power in all of our depots, office buildings and stations in Germany by 2025.
+Thirty-three of our stations, including the 15 largest stations such as Berlin, Munich and Cologne, have been using 100 percent renewable power since 2019.

 Wind turbines in a field beside a rail line.